What Is Liquid Heroin

 Being from a small town, you already know all about different drugs like cocaine and meth.
 When you see the punch bowl full of random pills, you already know to stay away.
 Finally, a girl comes up to you with a foam cup, asking if you want to dance.
 You are so excited to finally talk to someone, you immediately accept.
 As you are dancing, you notice she seems so carefree and relaxed.
 She offers you a drink, calling it “purple drank.”
 You’ve never heard of that before; it must be some type of beer or alcohol, which would be fine to loosen you up.
 Before you know it, the room is spinning and you can feel your breathing slowing.
 What was in that drink?

 In Tampa-St. Petersburg-Clearwater, 13.9% of residents 12 and over reported illicit substance use.
 Here at Clean Recovery Centers, we understand that substance use disorders such as heroin can start at an early age and progress through life.
+Our unique, three-phase approach to treatment addresses all areas of addiction: spiritual, mental, physical, and social.
 Today, we are identifying the different types of heroin and answering the question: what is liquid heroin?

 What Are the Different Types of Liquid Heroin?